Bounds on Ultralight Dark Matter from NANOGrav: Ultralight Dark Matter

 \subsection{Dynamical friction}

-Another feature of ULDM which is relevant for our study on the GW emission is \textit{dynamical friction}.
-This contribution is computed by taking into account the gravitational feedback on a test mass $m_{\rm cl}$ (in our relevant case the BH, $m_{\rm cl}=M_{\bullet}$) moving in a background of ULDM particles with density $\rho$ \cite{Hui:2016ltb, Chandrasekhar:1943ys}.
+Another feature of ULDM that is relevant for our study on the GW emission is \textit{dynamical friction}.
+This contribution is computed by taking into account the gravitational feedback on a test mass $m_{\rm cl}$ (in our relevant case the BH, $m_{\rm cl}=M_{\bullet}$) moving in a background of ULDM particles with density $\rho$ \cite{Hui:2016ltb, Chandrasekhar:1943ys, Lancaster:2019mde, Vicente:2022ivh, Traykova:2021dua, Traykova:2023qyv}.
 In particular, Ref.~\cite{Hui:2016ltb} derives dynamical friction in the test mass rest frame.
-In this way, the problem can be traced back to Coulomb scattering and the application of Gauss's theorem on a sphere of radius $r$ centered on the test object\footnote{In our specific situation $r$ is taken to be the binary separation, see Sec.~\ref{Sec:strain} for further details.} leads to the following friction force
+In this way, the problem can be traced back to Coulomb scattering and the application of Gauss's theorem on a sphere of radius $r$ centered on the test object leads to the following classical friction force